-5.6 Air Quality
+5.6 Climatic Factors, Air and Soil Quality

 Pollutants can include emissions of particulate matter or nitrogen dioxide from transport sources, or sulphur dioxide from industrial activities.
 In practice, neighbourhood plans have the most potential to affect air quality through increases in road transport users.
+Proposed dwellings in any plan can affect air quality in terms of human health and potential impacts on designated European sites (Special Areas of Conservation and Special Protection Areas).
 There is no traffic modelling study available for Gargrave.
 As part of the Craven Local Plan process, only Skipton was judged large enough to warrant a specific traffic modelling study.

-Therefore, there is no evidence available to evaluate the likely rise in private vehicle traffic above the current baseline from the proposed residential sites in the Gargrave neighbourhood plan.
-However, it is believed that Gargrave's contribution to air quality emissions in the Craven plan area and to designated European natural sites in the vicinity is likely to be very small or negligible given the relatively low of sites.
+However, in the accompanying Habitat Regulations Assessment document, there are calculations available to evaluate the likely rise in private vehicle traffic above the current baseline owning to the proposed residential sites in the Gargrave neighbourhood plan.
+It is concluded that Gargrave's contribution to air quality emissions in the Craven plan area and to designated European natural sites in the vicinity is likely to be very small or negligible given the relatively low number of sites and dwellings proposed.